angristan/awesome-stars/README.md

 ## C++

+- [binji/pokegb](https://github.com/binji/pokegb) - A gameboy emulator that only plays Pokemon Blue, in ~70 lines of c++.
 - [quantumsheep/demo-antlr4-llvm](https://github.com/quantumsheep/demo-antlr4-llvm) - Compiler demo using ANTLR4 and LLVM
 - [uber-archive/pyflame](https://github.com/uber-archive/pyflame) - 🔥 Pyflame: A Ptracing Profiler For Python.
 This project is deprecated and not maintained.
 - [ccache/ccache](https://github.com/ccache/ccache) - ccache – a fast compiler cache